merriam/nonogram-samples/README.md

 be an answer.
 For example, a single, black and white, length 20 row, with the clues "1 1 1 1" has millions of possiblities.
 Many nanogram solvers exist.

-# Goals of this project
+Topic Article:  Goals of this project
+--

 This project aspires to provide a free and easy to use set of Nonogram puzzles to test algorithms.
 As consensus arises, the puzzles will also include difficulty rankings.